compscbio/cscb-2025/docs/index.md

 - Please see some example homeworks from the [2022 course](https://compscbio.github.io/) to assess your readiness for the class.

 #### Course Goals
-This course will address the following Criterion 3 Student Outcomes
+This course will address the following Criterion 3 Student Outcomes:

 - An ability to apply knowledge of mathematics, science and engineering to solve problems related to stem cell engineering
 - An ability to analyze and interpret data using statistical, computational or mathematical methods
 - An ability to function on multidisciplinary teams (Criteria 3(d))